Jaye Swift

 • Letters Home - short film.
 Written and produced by Jaye.
 Screened various venues over two years including Vue Cinema Cardiff during the Cardiff International Film Festival where it went on to win Best Welsh Short, 2017

-Books, Film, Radio, Short story, Television, Theatre
+Books, Film, Online writing, Poetry, Radio, Short story, Television, Theatre

 Extract from the radio play The Balloon Girl.